naishaHarper/naishaHarper/README.md

 - Build practical projects that demonstrate my abilities and progress
 - Gain real-world experience through internships or graduate opportunities

-### Ask Me About
+--

-Ask me about my projects or anything related to computer science :)
+*Ask me about my projects or anything related to computer science :)*

 ### How to Reach Me